 Foil-faced insulation has conductive characteristics similar to metal.
-Be sure there are no electrical connections within a $\frac{1}{2}$ " of the insulation.
+Be sure there are no electrical connections within 13mm of the insulation.
 If the foil-faced insulation comes in contact with electrical voltage, the foil could provide a path for current to pass through to the outer metal cabinet.
-While the current produced may not be enough to trip existing electrical safety devices (e.g. fuses or circuit breakers), the current can be enough to cause an electric shock hazard that could cause personal injury or death.
+While the current produced may not be enough to trip existing electrical safety devices (e.g., fuses or circuit breakers), the current can be enough to cause an electrical shock hazard that could cause personal injury or death.

 Electric Shock Hazard.
 Can cause injury or death.
-Unit must be grounded in accordance with national and local codes.
+Unit must be properly grounded in accordance with national and local codes.

-Line voltage is present at all components when unit is not in operation on units with single-pole contactors.
+Line voltage is present at all components when unit is not in operation on units with singlepole contactors.
 Disconnect all remote electric power supplies before opening access panel.
 Unit may have multiple power supplies.

-- Wiring must conform to the current National Electric Code ANSI/NFPA No. 70, or Canadian Electric Code Part I, CSA Standard C22.1, and local building codes.
-Refer to following wiring diagrams.
+- Wiring must conform to local building codes.
+Refer to the following wiring diagrams.
 See unit nameplate for minimum circuit ampacity and maximum over-current protection size. - Electrical wiring, disconnect means and over-current protection are to be supplied by the installer.
-Refer to the air handler rating plate for maximum over-current protection, minimum circuit ampacity, as well as operating voltage.
+Refer to the air handler rating plate for maximum over-current protection, minimum circuit ampacity, as well as oper-ating voltage. - The power supply must be sized and protected according to the specifications supplied on the product. - This air handler is factory-configured for 220/240 volt, single phase, 50 cycles. - Separate openings have been provided for 24V low voltage and line voltage.
+Refer to the dimension illustration of specific location. - This unit is provided with holes for conduit.
+Use provided caps to seal holes not used. - Typical unit wiring is given in figure 19.